escalante-bio/mosaic/README.md

 ```

-Here we're using ~4 different models to construct a loss function: the [Boltz-1](https://github.com/jwohlwend/boltz) structure prediction model (which is used _twice_: once to predict the binder-target complex and once to predict the binder as a monomer), ESM2, an n-gram model, and a stability model trained on the [mega-scale](https://www.nature.com/articles/s41586-023-06328-6) dataset.
+Here we're using ~5 different models to construct a loss function: the [Boltz-1](https://github.com/jwohlwend/boltz) structure prediction model (which is used _twice_: once to predict the binder-target complex and once to predict the binder as a monomer), ESM2, ProteinMPNN, an n-gram model, and a stability model trained on the [mega-scale](https://www.nature.com/articles/s41586-023-06328-6) dataset.

 It's super easy to define additional loss terms, which are JIT-compatible callable pytrees, e.g.